rxzheng/rxzheng/README.md

 **Projects:**
 - philosocratic: a website to compete with your friends on an educational philosophical website (v2 revamp in progress)

-- heLM: a website that introduces the heLM project
+- heLM: a website that introduces the heLM project (under progress)

 - turtlepyrecreate: an image recreation tool with Python turtle